campy-db/Campy-Database/README.md

 A triplestore database for the epidemiological and biological data related to the bacteria Campylobacter Jejuni.
 Complete with ontologies and web application for querying and updating data.
 Meant to run on a Blazegraph server with the namespace `campy`.
-`Sripts/csvToDB.py` (it's not here right now but will be soon) serves the purpose of cleaning and making triples out of legacy data that is stored on a csv that is stored privately (it can't be public as it contains sensitive info).
+`Sripts/csvToDB.py` serves the purpose of cleaning and making triples out of legacy data that is stored on a csv that is stored privately (it can't be public as it contains sensitive info).

 Currently there are no scripts for automatically uploading ontologies to blazegraph server and